gwen001/glc.st/content/posts/security-analysis-critical-french-medical-application.md

 ![OptiMed utilisateurs](/images/optimed-utilisateurs.png)

 Passwords were obviously stored using a weak hasing algorithm.
-With the helps of [hashes.com](https://hashes.com/en/decrypt/hash) I could get some passwords descrypted in a second:
+With the helps of [hashes.com](https://hashes.com/en/decrypt/hash) I could get some passwords decrypted in a second:

 ![OptiMed passwords](/images/optimed-passwords.png)